-Undercover Boss alumna and Neighborly’s “Head Cheerleader” Dina Dwyer-Owens visits with Ray about keeping your values front and center, bringing your faith to work, and the power of habits and discipline in your day-to-day life.
+Undercover Boss alumna and Neighborly’s “Head Cheerleader” Dina Dwyer-Owens speaks about keeping your values front and center, bringing your faith to work, and the power of habits and discipline in your day-to-day life.

 Dina Dwyer-Owens is the Brand Ambassador of Neighborly.
 Dina is a certified franchise executive with more than 35 years of industry experience, and serving 15 years as CEO of Dwyer Group.
 That business, known now as Neighborly, is the world’s largest parent company of 22 home service brands and nearly 3,700 franchise owners in nine countries.
 Neighborly has been on the “Best Companies to Work For in Texas” list for five consecutive years.